Classic Shortbread Cookies

 Fat works in baking to shorten gluten strands.
 This is actually where the vegetable fat “shortening” gets its name.
 Because shortbread cookies have a high ratio of butter (fat) in them, they are very light and tender and this is where the name shortbread comes from.

-What is the Difference Between Shortbread Cookies, Butter Cookies, and Sugar Cookies
+What is the Difference Between Shortbread Cookies, Butter Cookies, and Sugar Cookies?

 Sugar cookies typically include the addition of eggs and sometimes baking powder.
-Sugar cookies also have an even higher ratio of sugar and flour compared to shortbread and butter cookies.
+Sugar cookies have an even higher ratio of sugar and flour compared to shortbread and butter cookies.

 How to Make Shortbread Cookies